isabelxklee/bookliker-practice-challenge-nyc04-seng-ft-071220/solution_instructions.md

       "Content-type": "application/json"
     },
     body: JSON.stringify({
-      // remember that we've already added our user to the book's users array
+      // remember that we've already added our user to the book's users array from the previous step
       users: book.users
     })
   })